OCLC-Developer-Network/devconnect_2018_wikibase/README.md

 # Using Wikibase as a platform for library linked data management and discovery

-OCLC Developer Network webinar, 16 October 2018
+OCLC DevConnect Online webinar, 16 October 2018

 This project includes sample data and a Python script used for a live demonstration of installing Wikibase and loading data with Pywikibot.